Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   regarding the amount of connection requests.
 - The request limiting: sharing across worker the state of clients regarding the amount and nature of HTTP requests.
-- The JavaScript shared dictionary: sharing across workers JS structure in the form of dictionary.
+- The JavaScript shared dictionary: sharing across workers JS structures in the form of dictionary.
 - The proxy caching: sharing across workers the key/value pairs associating requests parameters with cached content location on the disk.